 Inception (2010) Director: Christopher Nolan

-Inception is an unforgettably mind-bending thriller.
+Inception is an unforgettable mind-bending thriller.
 It is an extremely disorienting film.
 Christopher Nolan takes a warped and challenging plot by recreating the tropes of classic action movies, and reformulating them in an obscure dreamworld.
 Nolan originally brought a rudimentary for a film wherein dreams can be stolen and erased to Warner Bros., but he ultimately decided to cut his bona fides on other films first, so he completed his amazing Batman trilogy before returning to the Inception project.
 He was influenced by movies like The Matrix when creating this extraordinary, fantastical world.